Providing South Carolina Court Representation To National Clients

 You have rights as a landlord, and if your renter is causing any of the following issues, you most likely have legal grounds to evict:

-Not paying rent – Rent payments are most likely the lifeblood of your business.
-Laws vary by state, but if your renter does not pay rent on time, and do not pay in full within 3-days of being given a notice, they may be evicted from the property.
+Rent payments are most likely the lifeblood of your business.
+Laws vary by state, but if your renter does not pay rent on time, and does not pay in full within 3-days of being given a notice, they may be evicted from the property.

 If you’ve experienced your renters doing any of these things, you most likely have grounds to evict them from your property.
-Consider speaking to an attorney before posting your notice.
+Consider speaking to an attorney before posting the notice of evicting a tenant.
 They will provide you with the legal guidance necessary to ensure things go smoothly.

 0 0 votes